Search

 Keeper Push is Keeper’s proprietary notification-based device approval system that sends a push notification to an existing, recognized device.

-If you select Send Keeper Push, a notification (push) will be appear in your Keeper vault at an approved device or browser.
+If you select Send Keeper Push, a notification (push) will appear in your Keeper vault at an approved device or browser.

-You must be actively logged into a different, recognized/approved device to receive the notification.
+On the device, login and tap Yes to approve the new device.
+You must be actively logged into a an approved device to receive the notification.

 Enterprise SSO Login